Rise of the Ottoman Empire: Edirne, 1362

 Bulgaria under Tsar Ivan Aleksandar was expanding and prosperous.
-However, at the end of his rule, the Bulgarian Tsar made the fatal mistake to divide the Second Bulgarian Empire into three appanages held by his sons.
+However, at the end of his rule, Alexsandar made the fatal mistake to divide the Second Bulgarian Empire into three appanages held by his sons.
 Bulgaria's cohesion was shattered further in the 1350s by a rivalry between the holder of Vidin, Ivan Sratsimir, Ivan Aleksandar's sole surviving son by his first wife, and Ivan Shishman, the product of Aleksandar's second marriage and the tsar's designated successor.
 In addition to internal problems, Bulgaria was further crippled by a Hungarian attack.
 In 1365 Hungarian King Louis I invaded and seized Vidin province, whose ruler Ivan Sratsimir was taken captive.
 Despite the concurrent loss of most Bulgarian Thracian holdings to Murad, Ivan Aleksandar became fixated on the Hungarians in Vidin.
 He formed a coalition against them with the Bulgarian ruler of Dobrudja Dobrotitsa and Voievod Vladislav I Vlaicu of Wallachia.
 Although the Hungarians were repulsed and Ivan Sratsimir restored to his throne, Bulgaria emerged more intensely divided.
 Ivan Sratsimir proclaimed himself tsar of an "Empire" of Vidin in 1370, and Dobrotitsa received de facto recognition as independent despot in Dobrudzha.
 Bulgaria's efforts were squandered to little domestic purpose and against the wrong enemy.

 Given Serbia's preeminence in the Balkans under Tsar Stefan Dušan, its rapid dissolution following his death in 1355 was dramatic.
 The powerful regional Serb nobles demonstrated little respect for his successor, Stefan Uroš V. Young, weak Uroš was incapable of ruling as his father had.
 The separatist-minded bojars were quick to take advantage of the situation, and Serbia fragmented.

 First to throw off Serbian control were the Greek provinces of Thessaly and Epiros as well as Dušan's former Albanian holdings.
 A series of small independent principalities arose in western and southern Macedonia, while the Hungarians encroached deeper into Serb lands in the north.
-Uros held only the core Serbian lands, whose nobles, although more powerful than their prince, generally remained loyal.
-These core lands consisted of: The western lands, including Montenegro (Zeta); the southern lands, held by Jovan Uglješa in Serres, encompassing all of eastern Macedonia; and the central Serbian lands, stretching from the Danube south into central Macedonia, co-ruled by Uroš and the powerful noble Vukasin Mrnjavcevic, who held Prilep in Macedonia.
+Uroš held only the core Serbian lands, whose nobles, although more powerful than their prince, generally remained loyal.
+These core lands consisted of: the western lands, including Montenegro (Zeta); the southern lands, held by Jovan Uglješa in Serres, encompassing all of eastern Macedonia; and the central Serbian lands, stretching from the Danube south into central Macedonia, co-ruled by Uroš and the powerful noble Vukasin Mrnjavcevic, who held Prilep in Macedonia.
 Far from preserving Serb unity, Uroš's loosely amalgamated domains were wracked by constant civil war among the regional nobles, leaving Serbia vulnerable to the rising Ottoman threat.

-Murad I did rise to the power of the Ottoman Empire in 1362.
+Murad I rose to the sultanate in 1362.